raisch/ligerbots-website-frontend/system/INSTALLATION.md

 - `systemctl reset-failed`
 - `systemctl start ligerbots-frontend-$RUNTIME`
 - `systemctl status ligerbots-frontend-$RUNTIME` to assure the service is running.
-- `systemctl enable ligerbots-frontend-$RUNTIME` to start the service on boot.
+- `systemctl enable ligerbots-frontend-$RUNTIME` to set the service to start on boot.

 Note: The only difference between the dev and prod configuration is the command the service uses to run, which is `npm run dev` for dev and `npm run preview` for prod.